Skip to main content

 Where:

-• success - success of the API request, can take the value 1 or 0
+• success - the success of the API request, can take a value of 1 or 0

-We recommend using the PHP client, this code is provided for informational purposes only:
+We recommend using the client for PHP, this code without using the client is provided for informational purposes:

 $aparser = 'http://127.0.0.1:9091/API';